-The Center for Drug Abuse Prevention in the Child Welfare System brings together scientists and national experts to integrate knowledge from 32 federally-funded completed and ongoing studies which will help fill the gaps in drug abuse prevention research, practice, and policy.
-Within this framework, the team will seek to provide more informed conceptualization of evidence-based interventions for children and families in the Child Welfare System, increase implementation of these interventions, and, ultimately, reduce the incidence of drug abuse and related problems.
+The Center for Drug Abuse Prevention in the Child Welfare System brought together scientists and national experts to integrate knowledge from 32 federally-funded completed and ongoing studies to help fill the gaps in drug abuse prevention research, practice, and policy.
+Within this framework, the team sought to provide more informed conceptualization of evidence-based interventions for children and families in the Child Welfare System, increase implementation of these interventions, and, ultimately, reduce the incidence of drug abuse and related problems.

-Led by Principal Investigator John Reid, the Center includes 11 multi-disciplinary scientists and an external advisory board comprised of local and national experts in child services, policy, and substance use research.
-The Center’s senior scientists include Patricia Chamberlain, Dave DeGarmo, Phil Fisher, John Landsverk, Leslie Leve, and Katherine Pears.
-Support is also planned for the professional development of four scientists (Jackie Bruce, Hyoun Kim, Lisa Saldana, and Dana Smith).
+Led by Principal Investigator John Reid, the Center included 11 multi-disciplinary scientists and an external advisory board comprised of local and national experts in child services, policy, and substance use research.
+The Center’s senior scientists included Patricia Chamberlain, Dave DeGarmo, Phil Fisher, John Landsverk, Leslie Leve, and Katherine Pears.
+The Center also supported the professional development of four scientists (Jackie Bruce, Hyoun Kim, Lisa Saldana, and Dana Smith).

 Funder: National Institute on Drug Abuse